andrewyeez/Word/readme.md

 ## Synopsis

-Word is a desktop app that will use the Webster API to present its word of the day on the users desktop.
+Word is a desktop app that will output the Word of the Day based on webpage on https://www.merriam-webster.com/word-of-the-day/ There is also code here that will use the dictionary API to find the definition of a user input word but I didn't implement it on the front end.
+Maybe another day...

 ## Screen Shot
 ![alt text](http://i.imgur.com/LNMhsAA.png "Word app on my desktop")